 Tap into Texas’ substantial capital resources, public and private, for water security projects

 Texas has substantial capital resources — public and private, state and federal — that could catalyze innovative water supply efforts across the state.
-We intend to broaden and expand funding sources for these market-based transactions.
+We are broadening and expanding funding sources for these market-based transactions.

 Among our top priorities is a substantial yet largely untapped funding program, the State Revolving Fund, which is administered by the Texas Water Development Board (TWDB).
 Each year, this fund offers more than $500 million in low- and no-interest loans for drinking water and clean water efforts in Texas.